How To Prevent Injuries While Running

 Running Injury Prevention: Build-up Your Fitness Gently and Gradually

 One of the main reasons for injury in sports, especially in running, is a too-rapid build-up of the training load, coupled with insufficient recovery periods.
-As a result, a slow adaptation to the workload is not possible, we can no longer keep pace with the stress of training.
+As a result, a slow adaptation of all tissues, tendons, and related, supporting muscles to the workload is not possible, we can no longer keep pace with the stress of training.
 The progress of increased mileage and intensity cannot be forced.
 Often it requires several weeks and months.
 Therefore, in my planning, two aspects of the concept of periodization have always been important in considering my short- and long-term (one- and multi-year) training and racing goals.

-• A gentle increase in mileage from one training period (and cycle) to the next.
+- A gentle increase in mileage from one training session with a similar program and from one training week and/or period (and cycle) to the next.

 For example, two to three weeks of hard, intense training should be followed by one week of lower intensity and reduced mileage to help body and mind recover well enough for the next intense training phase.
 It is very important to avoid overtraining.
 Our training provides the necessary stimulus for development, but the real progress actually happens during the resting phase.